 Skip to content

-The Safari browser store the browsing data and information in its storage in the form of cookies and cache.
-These data grow over the size and lead to site loading issues and even browser crash.
-The Safari offers the option to clear the browser data under it’s Settings menu.
-The options is available for both macOS and iOS or iPadOS devices.
+Thankfully, it offers the option to clear the browser data under its Settings menu.
+The options clear the site data is available for both macOS and iOS or iPadOS devices.

 The option to clear the site data is available under the Safari settings menu.
 Here are the steps to follow for clearing cookies and stored cached data in the Safari browser on macOS:

-2. Click on the Safari menu from the menu bar and select the Settings option.
+2. Click on the Safari menu from the menu bar, and select the Settings... sub-menu.
+Apple Safari Settings menuIt will open the Safari Settings window.

-Manage Website Data button on Privacy tab in Safari macOS SettingsIt will load all the websites currently storing the cache and cookies in the browser.
+3. Switch to the Privacy tab, and click to open the Manage Website Data... button.
+Manage Website Data button on Privacy tab in Safari macOS SettingsIt will load the list of websites currently storing the cache and cookies in the browser.

 4. Hit on the Remove All command and then the Done button.
+Remove All cache and cookies data stored in Safari MacIt will flush the cookies and cache for all sites in Safari.

-Steps for Safari on iPhone or iPad
+Clear Cache and Cookies from Safari app on iPhone or iPad

 The option to clear the data is unavailable within the Safari browser interface.
 However, it’s in the Settings app.
-Here are the steps to clear the cache and cookies data from Safari on iPhone or iPad device:
+Here are the steps to clear the cache and cookies data from Safari on an iPhone or iPad device:

 2. Select Safari in settings and scroll to the bottom to choose the Advanced option.